GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Radio_Shack/Storage_Unit_Manager_Isolation.md

 # Storage Unit Manager Isolation

-I have witnessed manu do indeed live at the storage unit for 24 hour security.
+I have witnessed many do indeed live at the storage unit for 24 hour security.

 > For me the real mystery is how a guy who works in a storage facility knows so many secret details about the hive consciousness.